matjsz/typerofficial/README.md

 ## Am i going to update Typer frequently?

 Well, actually not.
-Yes, Typer is a huge project and looks like it needs some updates, but i just created it for fun, but it doesn't mean that i won't update it, i will, but not as a main project of mine.
+Yes, Typer is a huge project and looks like it needs some updates, but i just created it for fun, although it doesn't mean that i won't update it, i will, but not as a main project of mine.

 ## I want to contribute at Typer, how can i do this?

 Speak with me!
-Every good plan starts with communication, you can add me on Discord adding my account as a friend: **matjs#1006**, or you can DM me at Twitter: **@matjs_**.
+Every good plan starts with communication, you can add me on Discord as a friend: **matjs#1006**, or you can DM me at Twitter: **@matjs_**.